Fieldwork

 Students are housed in the village of Ancient Corinth in a new complex in rooms of 2-5 students.
 Each unit is air conditioned and has wifi and a kitchen with maid service.
 Laundry facilities are on site.

-Period(s) of Occupation: At this time, primarily in Early Roman levels, Augustan and earlier, but the site was in use from at least ca. 740-730 BCE and perhaps the Mycenean period.
-Hellenic, Greek, Mycenean, and Neolithic material has been found scattered across the site but all in a reuse context.
+Period(s) of Occupation: At this time, primarily in Early Roman levels, Augustan and earlier, but the site was in use from at least ca. 1300 BCE.
+Hellenic, Greek, Mycenean, and Neolithic material has been found scattered across the site but all in reuse contexts.

 Minimum Length of Stay for Volunteers: 8 weeks